vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The first theme forms a coherent whole, which can be distinguished quite easily from the rest of the texts.
 The five elements are regarded as the (material) cause of all sentient beings.
 They evolve into three modifications (guṇa): a sense organ, a sense-faculty and a sense-impressioṇSo, for instance, the element ākāśa evolves into the ears, hearing and sound.
 11 The characteristic feature of this treatment of the elements is the epistemological point of view, which entails that the essential qualities of the elements are characterized by their impression on the senses.
 12

-In addition to the five elements as the material cause, this section speaks of the bh¯utakr.t (‘creator of beings’) as a kind of efficient cause (Appendix: A).
-13 The bh¯utakr.t appears to cause the differentiation of the elements into the triple modification of sense-organ, sense-faculty and sense-impression (MBh 187.7; MBh 239.6–7).
-The conclusion seems justified that in this section of both texts a consistent doctrine is presented, which considers the elements to be the material out of which sentient beings (bh¯uta) are made, a process set in motion by a bh¯utakr.t.
+In addition to the five elements as the material cause, this section speaks of the bhūtakr.t (‘creator of beings’) as a kind of efficient cause (Appendix: A).
+13 The bhūtakr.t appears to cause the differentiation of the elements into the triple modification of sense-organ, sense-faculty and sense-impression (MBh 187.7; MBh 239.6–7).
+The conclusion seems justified that in this section of both texts a consistent doctrine is presented, which considers the elements to be the material out of which sentient beings (bhūta) are made, a process set in motion by a bhūtakr.t.
 This section forms a teaching of its own; this is evident also from the fact that none of the words playing a key role in the rest of the texts, such as ks.etraj˜na, buddhi, manas, bhāva and sattva, are used here.

 The intellectual apparatus